BurkhardHeim/cvsToWx/README.md

   I can say: length (ofSet) = someNumber `= Ls1
   with: ls1 = (one Interval of MQ3)

+  I as it turns out the input vals in MQ3
   #### 4.'aCrunchlist1RAW'
   UNDERDEVELOPMENT
   most basic HTA/HTML plotter can be easily changed from hta to html by